 The TDSAT exercises jurisdiction over telecom, broadcasting, information technology and airport tariff matters, under the TRAI Act, 1997, the Information Technology Act, 2000 and the Airport Economic Regulatory Authority of India Act, 2008.
-TDSAT exercises original as well as appellate jurisdiction in regard to telecom, broadcasting and airport tariff matters.
+TDSAT exercises original as well as appellate jurisdiction in regard to telecom, broadcasting information technology and airport tariff matters.
 In regard to cyber matters the TDSAT exercises only the appellate jurisdiction.

-06 Real Estate Regulatory Authority ("RERA"):
+07 Real Estate Regulatory Authority ("RERA")

-The Real Estate (Regulation and Development) Act, 2016 ("RERA Act") was enacted in order to set up a Real Estate Regulatory Authority ("RERA") in every State for regulating the real estate sector and to provide consumers/home buyers a specific tribunal for adjudication of property disputes.
+The Real Estate (Regulation and Development) Act, 2016 ("RERA Act") was enacted in order to set up a RERA in every State for regulating the real estate sector and to provide consumers/home buyers a specific tribunal for adjudication of property disputes.
 The RERA Act casts obligations upon real estate agents, promoters of projects and regulates the registration and conduct of real estate projects.
 Appeals from orders of RERA may be filed before Real Estate Appellate Tribunal ("REAT").
+Presently, only a few states in India have established permanent REATs.

-07 Tax Tribunals:
+08 Tax Tribunals